andreamari/polyquantum_test/README.md

 ## How to contribute to an existing project
 1. Discuss and interact directly by commenting on an existing issue.
-2. Each time the discussion produces original material that is worth preserving (ideas, solutions, calculations, etc..), create or edit a Markdown file in the issue subfolder (e.g., `/documents/42/1-further_comments.md`).
+2. Each time the discussion produces original material that is worth preserving (ideas, solutions, calculations, etc..), create or edit a Markdown document in the issue subfolder (e.g., `/documents/42/1-further_comments.md`).
 3. Open a Pull Request to merge the file.

 ## Issues vs. Markdown files